aylonc22/Splunk/readme.md

 # Web Application and Splunk Integration Project

 This project involves the development of a web application using Angular (frontend) and Node.js (backend) with integration to Splunk for system monitoring, logs ingestion, and alert configuration.
-The project is divided into two parts: **Windows Environment** and **Linux Environment**.
+The project is divided into three parts: **Windows Environment**, **Linux Environment**, and **Kubernetes Cluster Environment**.

 ## Table of Contents
 - [Part 1: Windows Environment](#part-1-windows-environment)